-Finally getting a sense why some people claim portobellos to be "meaty," these juicy, salty, and tangy mushrooms had a heft that was undoubtedly filling like a beef burger.
+Finally, I understood why some people claim portobellos to be "meaty"—the juicy, salty, and tangy mushrooms had a heft that was undoubtedly filling like a beef burger.
 While the day ended in my favor—with zero pounds of beef left but still with two portobellos remaining—I was happy to please every guest with the attention I normally reserve for my more meaty pursuits.

 - Yield:serves 4